Volkswagen Jetta: Seventh generation (A7; 2018)

-The seventh-generation 2018 (2019 in United States) Volkswagen Jetta debuted at the 2018 North American International Auto Show in Detroit, Michigan, on 14 January 2018, after Volkswagen released an exterior design sketch in December 2017.
-The Jetta is based on Volkswagen's MQB platform, which underpins other Volkswagen vehicles including the Volkswagen Golf and the Volkswagen Atlas.
+The seventh-generation 2018 (2019 in the US) Jetta debuted at the 2018 North American International Auto Show in Detroit, Michigan, on 14 January 2018, after Volkswagen released an exterior design sketch in December 2017.
+It is based on Volkswagen's MQB platform, which underpins other vehicles including the Golf and Atlas.

-The Mk7 is larger than its predecessor, offers more interior room and has the latest generation of Volkswagen's infotainment systems, including integration of Apple CarPlay and Android Auto.
+The A7 Jetta is larger than its predecessor, offers more interior room, and has the latest generation of Volkswagen's infotainment systems, including integration of Apple CarPlay and Android Auto.
 Its ten-color customizable ambient interior lighting includes lighting across the dashboard and instrument panel, front and rear doors, footwells, and the gauge "rings" of a newly available fully digital instrument cluster display, marketed as the "Digital Cockpit".

-As with its predecessors, production of the all-new 2019 Jetta will continue at Volkswagen's Puebla, Mexico Assembly Plant.
-The all-new Jetta will reach Volkswagen dealerships in the U.S. in the second quarter of 2018.
-A GLI model with a multi-link rear suspension is expected to come as a 2020 model.
-However, this new seventh-generation Jetta will not be sold in the European market.

-The MK7 was recently launched in Korea, where it has become one of the top selling imported models.
+As with its predecessors, production of the A7 Jetta would continue at Volkswagen's assembly plant in Puebla, Mexico.
+It would reach Volkswagen dealerships in the US in the second quarter of 2018.
+A GLI model with a multi-link rear suspension would come as a 2020 model.
+However, the A7 Jetta would not be sold in the European market nor in right-hand drive countries.
+The MK7 was recently launched in Korea, where it became one of the top selling imported models.

-The Chinese-spec long-wheelbase Volkswagen Sagitar was launched on January 19, 2019 both in Beijing and Shanghai; it is about 50 mm longer than the U.S.-spec model, and is equipped with independent suspension.
-This is an attempt to occupy the more upscale market than the Volkswagen Lavida built by SAIC-VW, which share similar looks.
-Production continues in the FAW-VW Chengdu plant.
+The Chinese-spec long-wheelbase Volkswagen Sagitar was launched on 19 January 2019, both in Beijing and Shanghai.
+It is about 50 mm longer than the U.S.-spec model, and is equipped with independent suspension.
+This was an attempt to occupy the more upscale market than the Volkswagen Lavida built by SAIC-VW, which share similar looks.
+Production would continue at the FAW-VW Chengdu plant.

-In 2022, the facelifted Volkswagen Jetta was revealed in Chicago.
-Bearing an updated look and design, the new C-segment sedan also gains added kit and a new engine.
-The 1.5 litre turbo four-cylinder replaces the long-serving 1.4 TSI.
-As for the GLI, it retains the EA888 2.0 litre four-cylinder turbo from the Golf GTI.
+In 2022, the facelifted Jetta was revealed in Chicago.
+Bearing an updated look and design, the new C-segment sedan also gained added kit and a new engine.
+The 1.5 litre turbo four-cylinder replaced the long-serving 1.4 TSI.
+As for the GLI, it retained the EA888 2.0 litre four-cylinder turbo from the Golf GTI.